Anna-Ranaudo/NPC1L1_MD_Simulations/README.md

 Repository containing files and scripts for molecular dynamics simulations of the transmembrane protein NPC1L1.

+The MD simulations were run with Amber (pmemd.CUDA engine), trajectories were preprocessed with cpptraj, analyses were mainly performed with MDAnalysis.

 ### The repository is structured as follows:
 - `input_structures`:
     - `6v3f`: Contains the input structures for the NPC1L1 open conformation (PDB ID: [6V3F](https://www.rcsb.org/structure/6V3F)).
     - `6v3h`: Contains the input structures for the NPC1L1 closed conformation (PDB ID: [6V3H](https://www.rcsb.org/structure/6V3H)).
 - `scripts-md`:
     - `set-up-simulations`: Contains the scripts and protocols to prepare the files for running the simulations.
-    - `analyze-simulations`: Contains the scripts for analyzing the simulations.
+    - `process-trajectories`: scripts for preprocessing the trajectories (requires cpptraj).
 - `amber_md_config_files`: Contains the amber md configuration files.
 - `scripts-analysis`: Contains the scripts for analyzing the simulations.